White Rhinoceros

 Home turf: Dominant male rhinos occupy small territories.
 They only allow one or two subordinate males to share the territory.
 Neighboring dominant males respect one another’s space and rarely trespass, except to reach water during the dry season.
 Adult white rhino females are more social, often staying in groups of up to a dozen that include calves and subadults.
 A group of rhinos is known as a “crash.”

 Females enter a dominant male’s territory when they are ready to mate.
 White rhino males can be persistent about courtship, pursuing females for 5 to 20 days.
-The male approaches females with a series of breathy “hic-pant” vocalizations, and may rest his chin on her rump to test whether she will tolerate mating.
-If successful, a calf is born 15 to 16 months later.
+A male approaches a female with a series of breathy “hic-pant” vocalizations, and may rest his chin on her rump to see if she's receptive to mating.
+If successful, she gives birth to a calf 15 to 16 months later.

-Big vocabulary.
 Like other rhinos, white rhinos make a variety of sounds to communicate with others.
 Long and short snorts are used to express anger or alarm.
 When startled, high-pitched screams indicate fear.
 A deep, resonant “mmwonk” means that they are content.

 Smelly signals.
 Dominant male rhinos spend much of their time patrolling their territory and marking it with urine and dung, to communicate with neighboring rhinos.
 Subordinate males put little effort into such communication with scent, always deferring to the dominant male when they meet up.